Pupils

 8. Personal guidance

-Ms Nazish is responsible for the school’s delivery of the careers’ strategy.
+Ms Nazish is our Careers Leader and is responsible for coordinating and delivering the school’s careers strategy.

 Careers Policies